gchq/Gaffer/core/operation/README.md

 Class-level Javadoc should be provided for each `Operation`, giving a description of the functionality, and any configuration information that may not immediately be obvious.
-Member-level Javadoc is not strictly necessary, but welcome if it would be beneficial
+Member-level Javadoc is not strictly necessary, but good practice for explanations/clarifications of complex methods.

 To assist users of the new Operation, it would be beneficial to provide documentation, and simple usage examples in [Gaffer-doc](https://github.com/gchq/gaffer-doc).